souenzzo/graal/docs/reference-manual/native-image/Properties.md

     }
 }
 ```
-If you build a native executable using `native-image -Dfoo=bar App`, the system property `foo` will be available at *executable build time*, for example, whenever you are in the [code that is part of your application but run at build time](http://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/ImageInfo.html#inImageBuildtimeCode--) (usually static field initializations and static initializers).
+If you build a native image using `native-image -Dfoo=bar App`, the system property `foo` will be available at image build time, for example, whenever you are in the [code that is part of your application but run at build time](http://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/ImageInfo.html#inImageBuildtimeCode--) (usually static field initializations and static initializers).
 Thus if you run the executable above it will not contain `foo` in the printed list of properties.

-If, on the other hand, you run the executable with `app -Dfoo=bar`, it will display `foo` in the list of properties because you specified it at *executable runtime*.
+If, on the other hand, you run the executable with `app -Dfoo=bar`, it will display `foo` in the list of properties because you specified it at image run time.

 In other words:
-* Passing `-D<key>=<value>` as an argument to `native-image` affects properties seen at executable build time.
+* Passing `-D<key>=<value>` as an argument to `native-image` affects properties seen at build time.
-* Passing `-D<key>=<value>` as an argument to a native executable affects properties seen at executable runtime.
+* Passing `-D<key>=<value>` as an argument to a native executable affects properties seen at run time.

-### Using System Properties at Build Time
+## Using System Properties at Build Time

-System Properties can be read at build time and incorporated into the resulting executable file, as shown in the following example.
+System Properties can be read at build time and incorporated into the native executable, as shown in the following example.

 1. Save the following Java code into a file named _ReadProperties.java_, then compile it using `javac`: